Externalism: Enactivism and embodied cognition

 Enactivism and embodied cognition stress the tight coupling between the cognitive processes, the body, and the environment.
 Enactivism builds upon the work of other scholars who could be considered as proto externalists; these include Gregory Bateson, James J. Gibson, Maurice Merleau-Ponty, Eleanor Rosch and many others.
 These thinkers suggest that the mind is either dependent on or identical with the interactions between the world and the agents.
-For instance, Kevin O'Regan and Alva Noe suggested in a seminal paper that the mind is constituted by the sensory-motor contingency between the agent and the world.
+For instance, Kevin O'Regan and Alva Noë suggested in a seminal paper that the mind is constituted by the sensory-motor contingency between the agent and the world.
 A sensory-motor contingency is an occasion to act in a certain way and it results from the matching between environmental and bodily properties.
-To a certain extent a sensory-motor contingencies strongly resembles Gibson's affordances.
+To a certain extent, a sensory-motor contingency strongly resembles Gibson's affordances.
 Eventually, Noe developed a more epistemic version of enactivism where the content is the knowledge the agent has as to what it can do in a certain situation.
 In any case he is an externalist when he claims that "What perception is, however, is not a process in the brain, but a kind of skilful activity on the part of the animal as a whole.
 The enactive view challenges neuroscience to devise new ways of understanding the neural basis of perception and consciousness" (Noë 2004, p.
 2).
 Recently, Noe published a more popular and shorter version of his position.

 Enactivism receives support from various other correlated views such as embodied cognition or situated cognition.
 These views are usually the result of the rejection of the classic computational view of the mind which is centered on the notion of internal representations.
 Enactivism receives its share of negative comments, particularly from neuroscientists such as Christof Koch (Koch 2004, p.
 9): "While proponents of the enactive point of view rightly emphasize that perception usually takes place within the context of action, I have little patience for their neglect of the neural basis of perception.
 If there is one thing that scientists are reasonably sure of, it is that brain activity is both necessary and sufficient for biological sentience."

 To recap, enactivism is a case of externalism, sometimes restricted to cognitive or semantic aspects, some other times striving to encompass phenomenal aspects.
 Something that no enactivist has so far claimed is that all phenomenal content is the result of the interaction with the environment.